rust-osdev/uefi-rs/README.md

   Specification.
 Safe wrappers for these types are provided by the `uefi` crate.
 The raw types are suitable for implementing UEFI firmware.

+- `uefi-std-example`: Example UEFI app but as Rust standard binary.

 - `uefi-test-runner`: a UEFI application that runs unit / integration tests.

 [log]: https://github.com/rust-lang-nursery/log